aws/mynah-ui/README.md

         // it expects the data in this model. storeData?: MynahUIDataModel;

-        // Below items are trigger when;
+        // All below items trigger when;
         // User hits search button or enter inside query input onSearch?: (
             searchPayload: SearchPayload,